Powtawche Valerino: Early life and education

 Valerino was born to a Mississippi Choctaw mother and African-American father.
 She grew up on the Mississippi Choctaw reservation and is an enrolled member of the tribe.
 When she was ten, she moved with her family to New Orleans.
 A few years later she saw the Space Shuttle Challenger explosion on television and became interested in science.
 Valerino learned cello at age twelve, and still plays in the Pasadena Community Orchestra.
 During high school, Valerino interned as a mechanical engineer as part of NASA's Summer High School Apprenticeship Research Program, where highly achieving students shadow NASA professionals.

-She obtained a bachelor's degree in mechanical engineering from Stanford University, and received her masters and doctoral degrees in mechanical engineering from Rice University.
+She obtained a bachelor's degree in mechanical engineering from Stanford University, and received her master's degree and doctoral degrees in Mechanical Engineering with a specialty in Aero-Astronautics from Rice University.
 During summers at graduate school, Valerino interned at Johnson Space Center in Houston and Stennis Space Center in Hancock County, Mississippi, where she worked on the X-38 vehicle (International Space Station lifeboat) team.
 Her dissertation, Optimizing Interplanetary Trajectories to Mars via Electrical Propulsion, was submitted to Rice in 2005.
 She was the first Native American to earn a PhD in engineering at Rice University.